elifncebe/Bulletin-Board-System/README.md

 Bulletin Board System (BBS) Project Public
 CS200: Sharing Information History

+Recruiters: Please email me at elif_cebe@brown.edu to access the code!

 This project is a Python-based simulation of a 1978-era Bulletin Board System (BBS), developed as part of Brown University's CS200 course.
 It emulates early computing constraints to deepen understanding of resource-limited systems and information-sharing design.

 ## 🧠 Purpose